kubevirt/common-templates/templates/LABELS.md

 Some of them are not going to be used immediately and serve as examples.

+## Deprecated templates

+When a template is deprecated, the following annotation is applied to it: `template.kubevirt.io/deprecated: "true"`.

+The template itself is not removed for backward compatibility reasons.

 ## Operating systems

 The operating system labels must match the [libosinfo